Eschatologue/CM_wiki/docs/class/paladin/glory.md

 ### Level 3: Inspiring Smite

-Immediately after you deal damage to a creature with [:spell-lv1: Divine Smite], you can expend one use of your **:ui-chdiv-pal: Channel Divinity** and distribute **:trt-thp: Temporary Hit Points** to creatures of your choice within 30 feet of yourself, which can include you.
-The total number of **:trt-thp: Temporary Hit Points** equals 2d8 plus your Paladin level, divided among the chosen creatures however you like.
+Immediately after you deal damage to a creature with [:spell-lv1: Divine Smite], you can expend one use of your **:ui-chdiv-pal: Channel Divinity** and distribute **:trt-thp: Temporary Hit Points**{.dmg-temp} to creatures of your choice within 30 feet of yourself, which can include you.
+The total number of **:trt-thp: Temporary Hit Points**{.dmg-temp} equals 2d8 plus your Paladin level, divided among the chosen creatures however you like.

 ### Level 3: Oath of Glory Spells